gauravkumarfc/netflix-dataset-analysis/README.md

   AND release_year > EXTRACT(YEAR FROM CURRENT_DATE) - 10;
 ```

-**Objective:** Count the number of movies featuring 'Salman Khan' in the last 10 years.
+**Goal:** Count how many movies Salman Khan has appeared in over the last 10 years.

-### 14. Find the Top 10 Actors Who Have Appeared in the Highest Number of Movies Produced in India
+### 14. Top 10 Actors Appearing in Indian Movies

 ```sql
 SELECT